dbt-labs/docs.getdbt.com/website/docs/tutorial/1b-setting-up-snowflake.md

 2. There’s a couple of ways you can access the Partner Connect page depending on if you’re navigating in the classic Snowflake UI or the new UI.

-    1. If you’re using the classic version of the Snowflake UI, you can click the Partner Connect button in the top bar of your account.
+  Snowflake Classic UI: If you’re using the classic version of the Snowflake UI, you can click the Partner Connect button in the top bar of your account.
+From there, click on the dbt tile to open up the connect box.

 <p align="center">
 <Lightbox src="/img/snowflake_tutorial/snowflake_classic_ui_partner_connect.png" title="Snowflake Classic UI - Partner Connect" />
 </p>

-    From there, click on the dbt tile to open up the connect box.

-    2. If you’re using the new web interface, you’ll want to click on your name in the upper left hand corner and then click on Partner Connect in the drop down menu.
+  Snowflake New UI: If you’re using the new web interface, you’ll want to click on your name in the upper left hand corner and then click on Partner Connect in the drop down menu.
+You can scroll down to find the dbt tile, or search for dbt in the search bar and it will float to the top.
+Click on the tile to open up the connect box.

 <p align="center">
 <Lightbox src="/img/snowflake_tutorial/snowflake_new_ui_partner_connect.png" title="Snowflake New UI - Partner Connect" />
 </p>

-    You can scroll down to find the dbt tile, or search for dbt in the search bar and it will float to the top.
-Click on the tile to open up the connect box.

 <p align="center">
 <Lightbox src="/img/snowflake_tutorial/snowflake_partner_connect_box.png" title="Snowflake Partner Connect Box" />
 </p>

 3. Once you’ve clicked on the tile, a connection box will appear that will look slightly different depending on the route you took above, but will contain the same Optional Grant box towards the bottom.
-In both cases, you’ll want to type in or select the RAW and ANALYTICS databases.
+In both cases, you’ll want to type in or select the `RAW` and `ANALYTICS` databases.
 This will grant access for your new dbt user role to each database.

 <p align="center">
 <Lightbox src="/img/snowflake_tutorial/snowflake_classic_ui_connection_box.png" title="Snowflake Classic UI - Connection Box" />